 - Immigration-related comments in President Trump's January 20, 2025 inaugural address.
 Extracted by NAFSA from the transcript on whitehouse.gov.

 - DHS.
 Mass Influx of Aliens Finding.
+March 21, 2025.
 On January 23, 2025, Acting Secretary of Homeland Security Benjamine Huffman signed a "Finding of Mass Influx of Aliens," two days before Kristi Noem was sworn in as DHS Secretary.
 The finding activates enhanced federal authority and resources and presses for state and local cooperation.
-See NAFSA's page for links and a transcription of the finding.
+The finding was effective on the date of signing and for 60 days thereafter (until March 23, 2025).
+The first extension of the finding, now made by DHS Secretary Kristi Noem, was published in the Federal Register on March 25, 2025.
+That finding lasts for 180 days from March 25, 2025.
+See NAFSA's page for links.

 Background information